 B.A., M.A., Ph.D.
 (Toronto).
 Areas of Research: Environmental thought, European philosophy and religion, Heidegger.
-Recent Publications: Safeguarding Our Common Future: Rethinking Sustainable Development (2000), "Remembering the Mystical in Dwelling," (2002), "Children and the Ethics of Place" (2004).
-"Mitigating Natural Disasters: The Role of Eco-Ethics" with David Etkin, (2005); "Challenging Traditional Academic Borders through Interdisciplinarity: The Case of Environmental Philosophy," (2005).
+Recent Publications: "Mitigating Natural Disasters: The Role of Eco-Ethics" with David Etkin, (2005); "Challenging Traditional Academic Borders through Interdisciplinarity: The Case of Environmental Philosophy," (2005).
 "Holistic Paradigms of Health and Place: How Beneficial are they to environmental policy and practice?" in edited volume in the "Geographies of Health" series, Ashgate Publishing.
-Eds John Eyles and Allison Williams (2008)
+Eds John Eyles and Allison Williams (2008); "House of Dreams: Reading Architectural and Natural Environments," in Indian Journal of Eco-Criticism, Vol. 2, August, pp. 90-99 (2009); "The Place of Ethics in the Teaching of Science," in Crucible Online Journal, 40 (4), March (2009) www.stao.org